 No matter how many times I tell Little K to not touch handrails or fence posts, it seems I’m talking to a wall.

 Since we can’t be running to the bathroom all the time to wash hands with soap, I carry a travel hand sanitizer with us.

-Amazon even has a couple of cute Disney themed travel hand sanitizers that you can clip to your Disney day bag.
+Amazon even has a couple of cute Disney-themed travel hand sanitizers that kids can spray instead of pour on.